microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_securitycenter.md

     ![](../img/securitycenter/04.png)

-* On the Azure Arc machines, you will get a recommendation to install the log analytics agent.
+* On the Azure Arc machines, ASC will provide a recommendation to install the Log Analytics agent.
+In addition, each recommendation will include:

-    ![](../img/securitycenter/05.png)

-* For each recommendation you will get:
     - A short description of what is being recommended.
-    - A Secure Score impact, in this case is High.
+    - A Secure Score impact, in this case, with a status of *High*.
     - The remediation steps to carry out in order to implement the recommendation.
-For specific recommendations, like this one, you get also a ***Quick Fix*** that enables you to quickly remediate a recommendation on multiple resources.
+For specific recommendations, like this one, you will also get a ***Quick Fix*** that enables you to quickly remediate a recommendation on multiple resources.

+    ![](../img/securitycenter/05.png)

     ![](../img/securitycenter/06.png)

 * This remediation ***Quick Fix*** is using an ARM template to deploy the Microsoft Monitoring Agent extension on the Azure Arc machine.

     ![](../img/securitycenter/07.png)

-* You can trigger the remediation with the ARM template from the Azure Security Center dashboard, by selecting the Log Analytics Workspace used for ASC.
+* You can trigger the remediation with the ARM template from the Azure Security Center dashboard, by selecting the Log Analytics Workspace used for ASC and clicking on "Remediate 1 resource".

     ![](../img/securitycenter/08.png)